 Understanding UK Student Visa Working Hours in 2026

 The UK Student visa (formerly Tier 4) allows international students to work while studying, subject to specific restrictions set out in Appendix Student of the Immigration Rules.
 Your working rights depend on your course level, sponsor type, and whether you are in term time or vacation periods.
+Breaches are taken seriously — both you and your employer face severe penalties.

 What is a Student Visa?

 A Student visa is an immigration permission that allows non-UK nationals aged 16 or over to study full-time courses at licensed educational institutions in the UK.
-It permits part-time work during studies and provides a pathway to the Graduate Route or Skilled Worker visa after completion.
+It permits part-time work during studies (subject to limits), provides a pathway to the Graduate Route or Skilled Worker visa after completion, and replaced the previous Tier 4 (General) student visa under the points-based immigration system.

-The Student visa replaced the Tier 4 (General) student visa under the points-based immigration system.
-To qualify, applicants must have an unconditional offer from a licensed student sponsor, demonstrate sufficient funds for tuition and living costs, and meet English language requirements.
+To qualify, applicants must have an unconditional offer from a licensed student sponsor, demonstrate sufficient funds for tuition and living costs, and meet English language requirements at CEFR B2 (degree level) or B1 (below degree level).
+For complete details on language requirements, see our UK visa English test guide.

 Student Visa Costs in 2026

-| Fee Type | Amount (2026) |
+| Fee Type | Amount (from 8 April 2026) |

 |---|---|

-| Application fee (outside UK) | £524 |
+| Application fee (outside UK) | £558 |

-| Application fee (inside UK - extension/switch) | £524 |
+| Application fee (inside UK — extension/switch) | £558 |

 | Immigration Health Surcharge (per year) | £776 |